 Osnabrück Pagan Temple and Graveyard

 Outside the city of Osnabrück is the site of a sacred pagan temple and graveyard.
 The site was desecrated by the troops of Charlemagne.
 Pagan priests were massacred as Charlemagne spread the good word of the Christian faith.
 They also broke the largest altar stone to prove the supremacy of the Christian God over the pagan gods.

 On the winter solstice and summer equinox, visitors could hear the screams of those slain and see fresh stains on the rocks.

 06 of 15

-Kloster Wessobrunn is well-known as the site of the Wessobrunn Prayer, one fo the earliest written German poetic works.
-It was kept in the in the monastic library for centuries, but has since been moved to the Bavarian State Library.
+Kloster Wessobrunn is well-known as the site of the Wessobrunn Prayer, one of the earliest written German poetic works.
+It was kept in the monastic library for centuries but has since been moved to the Bavarian State Library.